-A. There shall be no clearing, grubbing, grading, importing or stockpiling of fill material on, or to, any site prior to approval of such Development by the Hillside Building Committee and approval of a grading plan by the Town, unless such clearing, grubbing, or grading, is required by the Town for public safety purposes.

-If applicable, approval of a grading plan and drainage report prepared by a registered Engineer may be required for Town review and approval.

-- B. Storm water retention shall be provided to the greatest extent possible in accordance with the Town Code and the Town Storm Drainage Design Manual. - C. The maximum depth of fill shall not exceed 7.5 feet except beneath the Footprint of the main residence.
-All exposed disturbed area fill shall be contained behind retaining walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - D. Veneered Rock Slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - 1.
-The vertical height of the Veneered Rock Slope does not exceed the vertical height of the exposed cut with the base of the Veneered Rock Slope structurally engineered for stability. - 2.
+- A. There shall be no clearing, grubbing, Grading, importing or stockpiling of Fill material on, or to, any site prior to approval of such Development by the Hillside Building Committee and approval of a Grading plan by the Town, unless such clearing, grubbing, or Grading, is required by the Town for public safety purposes.
+If applicable, approval of a Grading plan and drainage report prepared by a registered Engineer may be required for Town review and approval. - B. The maximum depth of Fill shall not exceed 7.5 feet except beneath the Footprint of the main residence.
+All exposed Disturbed Area Fill shall be contained behind Retaining Walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - C. Veneered Rock Slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - 1.
+The vertical height of the Veneered Rock Slope does not exceed the vertical height of the exposed Cut with the base of the Veneered Rock Slope structurally engineered for stability. - 2.
 The Veneered Rock Slope does not exceed a one to one slope. - 3.
-Retaining walls used to limit the height of the Veneered Rock Slope are color treated or veneered to blend in with the surrounding natural colors. - E. Raw Spill Slopes are prohibited.
-Any violation will be subject to a stop work order until the spill slope is removed, restored to its natural grade, re-vegetated and approved by the Town. - F. A Hillside Wash shall not be diverted, relocated or moved from its present position to another location, however, a Hillside Wash may be bridged by a structure so long as such structure does not impede the flow of the hillside wash. - G. Washes located on a property shall be maintained in accordance with Chapter 5 and Chapter 8 of the Town Code.
+Retaining Walls used to limit the height of the Veneered Rock Slope are color treated or veneered to blend in with the surrounding natural colors. - E. Raw Spill Slopes are prohibited.
+Any violation will be subject to a stop work order until the spill slope is removed, restored to its Natural Grade, re-vegetated and approved by the Town. - F. Storm Water